charlieprior/sneaky-process/README.md

 # Linux Kernel Rootkit
-This program was created to learn linux kernel module programming in C. The original assignment problem is pasted below.
+This program was created to learn Linux kernel module programming in C. The original assignment problem is pasted below.
+It is known to work with the 5.4.0-104-generic Linux kernel.

+**Warning: This is _malware_, and will almost certainly damage your computer if you run it.
+The code is provided for educational purposes only, and if you run it, I highly suggest you do so on a virtual machine.**

 ## Overview
 In this assignment, you will implement a portion of Rootkit functionality to gain: